dark-side/sports-hub/products/sport_news_portal/README.md

 ## Future work

-1. Mobile support.
-Make sure that users can access the Sports Hub application using their mobile phone or tablet and the Sports Hub application layout is optimized.
-2. Page templates list.
+1. Page templates list.
 Build support for admins to choose the page template when creating a new page for the Sports Hub application.
-3. Admins with different sets of permissions.
+2. Admins with different sets of permissions.
 Build a possibility for admin users to define permissions for other admins in order to make it possible to create admins with limited access to CMS.